robert-hh/SI7021/README.md

 ### si7021.setResolution(index)

 Sets the resolution for both temperature and relative humidity.
 Index in the range of 0-3 select the setting from the table below.
-The returned result is truncated according to the resolution set.
+The returned results of readTemp() and readRH() are truncated according to the resolution set.
 The conversion time also depends on the resolution.

 |Index|RH|Temp|
 |:-:|:-:|:-:|